Chapter 3: Automatic Differentiation

 class Function:

-def __call__(self, *inputs): # Takes inputs
+def __call__(self, *args): # Takes inputs

-requires_grad = any(t.requires_grad for t in inputs)
+requires_grad = any(t.requires_grad for t in args)

-inputs_data =[t.data for t in inputs] # Gets .data .
+inputs_data = [t.data for t in args] # Gets .data

-output_data = self.forward(*inputs_data) # Calls forward.
+output_data = self.forward(*inputs_data) # Calls forward

 output_tensor = Tensor(output_data, requires_grad=requires_grad)